NOAKES ‘ENERGISED, WRATHFUL’ AS HPCSA GOES AFTER HIM AGAIN

 — Tim Noakes (@ProfTimNoakes) May 11, 2017

 Ironically, Noakes says that he would have gone “quietly into the night” after the not guilty verdict.
-He was looking forward to putting the case behind him.
-He would also have overlooked the many injustices his lawyers identified in the HPCSA’s case him.
-Noakes would likely not have renewed his HPCSA registration as a medical doctor.
-The HPCSA would no longer have been able to help dietitians try to muzzle him.
-That would have been a small price to pay.
+He was looking forward to putting the case behind him, he says.
+He would also have overlooked the many injustices his lawyers identified in the HPCSA’s case against him.

 Now, Noakes says that all those involved in the case against him have woken sleeping legal giants.
 They have also “dug their own graves”.